 Born in Arkansas and raised in Lexington, Ky., McPeek is a 1984 graduate of the University of Kentucky.
 He went to New York to interview for a job as a stockbroker, but instead took a job as a hotwalker for trainer Shug McGaughey.
 Since opening his own stable in 1985, he has trained over 1,200 winners and his horses have earned more than $50 million in purses.

-McPeek brings two talented horses to the 2013 Kentucky Derby with Blue Grass Stakes winner Java's War and Arkansas Derby runner-up Frac Daddy.
-Representing the female side of the barn, McPeek will also saddle Pure Fun in the Kentucky Oaks.
+McPeek brought two talented horses to the 2013 Kentucky Derby with Blue Grass Stakes winner Java's War and Arkansas Derby runner-up Frac Daddy.
+Frac Daddy then moved on to run in the Belmont Stakes.
+Representing the female side of the barn, McPeek also saddled Pure Fun in the Kentucky Oaks.